open-gpu-compute/learning-cuda/docs/_build/html/_sources/programming_interface/README.md.txt

 ```
 As we can see, using shared memory reduces the computation time by approxmatively half.
 In this shared memory implementation, each thread block is responsible for computing one square sub-matrix Csub of C and each thread within the block is responsible for computing one element of Csub.
-## Page-Locked memory
+## Page-Locked and Mapped memory
+### Page-Locked memory
 CUDA runtime provides functions to allocate CPU memory without the help of CPU.
 This type memory is known as page locked memory( as opposed to regular pageable host memory allocated by `malloc()`)
 Page-locked host memory is a scarce resource; however, so allocations in page-locked memory will start failing long before allocations in pageable memory.
 Also, by reducing the amount of physical memory available to the operating system for paging, consuming too much page-locked memory reduces overall system performance.
-### Write-Combining Memory
 By default page-locked host memory is allocated as cacheable.
 It can  be allocated as write-combining instead by passing flag `cudaHostAllocWriteCombined` to `cudaHostAlloc()`.
 Write-combining memory frees up the host's L1 and L2 cache resources, making more cache available to the rest of the application.
-## Mapped Memory
+### Mapped Memory
 A block of page-locked host memory can also be mapped into the address space of the device by passing flag `cudaHostAllocMapped` to `cudaHostAlloc()` or by passing flag cudaHostRegisterMapped to cudaHostRegister().
 Such a block has therefore in general two addresses: one in host memory that is returned by `cudaHostAlloc()` or `malloc()`, and one in device memory that can be retrieved using `cudaHostGetDevicePointer()` and then used to access the block from within a kernel.
 ## Asynchronous Concurrent Execution
-### Concurrent Execution between Host and Device
-Concurrent Execution between Host and Device is provided by library functions that return the control to CPU before a function on the device is executed.
+**Concurrent Execution between Host and Device**: Concurrent Execution between Host and Device is provided by library functions that return the control to CPU before a function on the device is executed.
 Many device operations(streams) can be queued up using asynchronous calls if appropriate resources are available.
 This relieves the host thread of much of the responsibility to manage the device, leaving it free for other tasks.
-### Concurrent Kernel Execution
-Machines with high compute capabilities (>2.0) can execute kernels concurrently.
+**Concurrent Kernel Execution**: Machines with high compute capabilities (>2.0) can execute kernels concurrently.
 Kernels that require a huge amount of memory are less likely to be run concurrently.
-### Overlap of Data Transfer and Kernel Execution
 Some devices can perform asynchronous memory transfer to and from GPU with kernels running concurrently.
 asyncEngineCount property is used to check whether a device supports this functionality or not.
 Some devices also support concurrent and overlapping data transfers.
 ## Streams
 Streams are a sequence of commands that execute in order.
 There can be multiple streams executed on different kernels.
 If kernel launches do not specify a stream, the commands are run on default stream, known as stream 0.
-### Creation and Destruction of Stream
 The following code sample creates two streams.Each of these streams is defined by the following code sample as a sequence of one memory copy from host to device  and one memory copy from device to host:
 ```
 cudaStream_t stream[2];